dhairyab0069/Coursify-AI/docs/weekly logs/dhairya-bhatia-individual-log.md

 10/09/2023-10/22/2023
 ### Tasks Completed
  - Working with Vinu on Automated Testing using Selenium and Allure
- - Worked on Dashboard on Bolu and Harsimar
+ - Worked on Dashboard with Bolu and Harsimar